 Yale Club/Association Scholarships are granted based on need as determined by Student Financial Services.
 Approximately 25 regional clubs currently sponsor scholarships.

 This award program honors club members for their dedication to Yale through local volunteer activity.
 This is the opportunity for a regional club to recognize outstanding leadership and service at the local level.
-For more information, a list of past honorees, and a link to the form to request award plaques, please click here.
+Visit our awards page for more information, a list of past honorees, and a link to the form to request award plaques.

 Governance & Leadership

 Regional club leaders are encouraged to consider what structure will best support your goals as an organization.
-The following samples and guidelines should help!
+The following samples and guidelines of official club documents and club officer duties.should help!

 Finance & Legal